-70 The Central Pollution Control Board in consultation with State Pollution Control Boards has identified 24 areas in the country as critically polluted areas.
+62 The Central Pollution Control Board in consultation with State Pollution Control Boards has identified 24 areas in the country as critically polluted areas.
 These are: Bhadravati (Karnataka), Chembur (Maharashtra), Digboi (Assam), Govindgarh (Punjab), Greater Cochin (Kerala), Kala-Amb (Himachal Pradesh), Parwanoo (Himachal Pradesh), Korba (Madhya Pradesh), Manali (Tamil Nadu), North Arcot (Tamil Nadu), Pali (Rajasthan), Talcher (Orissa), Vapi (Gujarat), Visakhapatnam (Andhra Pradesh), Dhanbad (Bihar), Durgapur (West Bengal), Howrah (West Bengal), Jodhpur (Rajasthan), Nagda- Ratlam (Madhya Pradesh), Najafgarh Drain (Delhi), Patancheru Bollaram (Andhra Pradesh), Singrauli (Uttar Pradesh), Ankleshwar (Gujarat), Tarapur (Maharashtra)

-States through SPCBs.
+Application of Zoning Management.
+Spatial Environmental Planning Cell (SEPC) of CPCB supports the Zoning Atlas project targeted to provide siting-related advice at district level to the departments of industries in the States through SPCBs.
 Under this project, tools like a geographic information system (GIS) are used to measure for air pollution potential which is considered as one of the decision variables in recommending siting of industries.
 Preparation of Zoning Atlas for setting up industries will be based on environmental and health considerations in various districts of the country.
 The MoEF has made it mandatory for thermal power plants located more than 1,000 km from the coal pit-head.
 Courts ordered that the polluting industries and industries operating in non-conforming areas be either closed or shifted to other areas.